 The Ultimate Lappish Adventure, with Lunch and Dinner

-Get ready for a full day adventure tour which includes only the best Lappish experiences you can imagine!
-Visit Ranua Zoo, go to a traditional Lappish wood burning sauna, try floating in a private lake and see Northern lights or Midnight sun.
+Get ready for a full-day adventure tour that includes only the best Lappish experiences you can imagine!
+Visit Ranua Zoo, try floating in a private lake, go to a traditional Lappish wood-burning sauna, jump into a refreshing arctic lake and enjoy the beauty of arctic nature!

 Traditional Lappish Evening in the Wilderness with Dinner